mainmatter/mainmatter.com/src/posts/2024-02-27-embeddable-ember-apps.md

 og:
   image: /assets/images/posts/2021-12-08-validations-in-ember-apps/og-image.jpg
 tagline: |
-  <p>Taking a look at making an Ember App embeddable in non-Ember projects and allow for communication between one another.
+  <p>Taking a look at making an Ember app embeddable in non-Ember projects and allowwing for communication between both apps.
 Showing how to wrangle Webpack, Ember's build system and their caveats.</p>
 imageAlt: Embeddable Ember Apps image
 ---

 #### What we're working with

-We'll make a simple Ember Todo App (what else could it be :)) that's then loaded in another non-Ember app.
+We'll make a simple Ember to-do app (what else could it be :)) that's then loaded in another non-Ember app.
 Use cases may vary, but probably the two most common ones are a widget that requires visualizing data like maps or micro-frontends that may need to share data between each other.

 The goal of this post is to show how to wrangle Ember's build system and how a potential integration between applications could look like.

 The easiest approach for making the app embeddable would be to bundle its scripts into single JS and CSS files.
-This is an additional build step we have to handle ourselves as by default, Webpack splits code into chunks, and while that could be disabled, the Ember-cli itself also always splits code into `vendor.js` and `app.js` files.
-In the "old Ember" we'd use a tool such as `ember-cli-concat` to do that, with Embroider, we need to take care of things through webpack.
+This is an additional build step we have to handle manually as by default, Webpack splits code into chunks, and while that could be disabled, the Ember-cli itself also always splits code into `vendor.js` and `app.js` files.
+In the "old Ember" we'd use a tool such as `ember-cli-concat` to do that, but with Embroider, we need to take care of things through Webpack.

 The end goal is to be able to include a script like so: